|

-over 2 million books sold • 200 titles published • Print &
+over 2½ million books sold • More than 200 titles published • Print &

 publishes chess books in three formats:

 • Print – the traditional paper format!
-Buy from
+Buy mail-order from Amazon

-bookshops & online booksellers • Kindle (electronic editions) – buy
+• Kindle (electronic editions) – buy from Amazon

 Apple